Testing turbulent closure models with convection simulations: Results

+The DNS were further complicated by convergence issues.
+Increasing only the spatial resolution had only a minor effect in the results even at largest values of $\Tay$.
+However, reducing time step $\delta t$ affected the results more dramatically requiring many of the simulations to run for far longer than initially expected.
+This problem became more pronounced in the rapid rotation regime.
+We obtained converged results by halving the time step until the results from the two shortest $\delta t$ agreed within ten per cent.

+The DNS results are qualitatively compatible with the specific solution \eqref{eq:specpole1}--\eqref{eq:specpole2} at the pole for all rotation rates considered insofar to good accuracy $\meanR_{xy,xz,yz}, \meanF_{x,y}=0$, see Table~\ref{tab:bres} in the Online Material.

-\subsubsection{Calibration of the closure model}
+\subsection{Calibration of the closure model}

+In this section we assume at first that the diffusive coefficients $C_{\nu,\nu\chi,\chi}$ vanish.
+However, they can be thought to be subsumed by the coefficients $C_{1,6,7}$, see Eq.~\eqref{G1eq}, and we will make an effort to disentangle them in Sec.~\ref{sect:dray} in the context of Rayleigh number dependence.

-We assume that the Rayleigh numbers are high enough so that we can set $C_\nu = C_{\nu\chi}=C_\chi =0$ throughout.
-This is probably justified in the case of the homogeneous setup where no boundary layers are present although a parameter scan in $\Ray$ would be required to ascertain this for sure.
-In the inhomogeneous case this is less clear.
-However, apart from boundary layers there are other more serious issues that affect the results and that will be described in Sect.~\ref{sec:calinh}.
-Stationary solutions of the closure model, Eqs.~\eqref{eq:zdclo} in Appendix~\ref{app:eq0}, result for given $\{C_i\}$ from the corresponding nonlinear {\em algebraic} system of equations.
-This opens up systematic ways of calibrating the parameters.
+Stationary solutions of the closure model Eqs.~\eqref{eq:zdclo} result for given $\{C_i\}$ from the corresponding nonlinear {\em algebraic} system of equations.
+This opens up systematic ways of calibrating the parameters and of studying thereby the performance of the ``minimally extended GOMS10'' model.
 Two such methods are described here.